Alexandria Library sit-in: Sit-in and immediate aftermath

 On August 21, 1939, five well-dressed young Black men entered the Alexandria Library, one by one: William Evans, Edward Gaddis, Morris Murray, Clarence Strange, and Otto L. Tucker (Samuel's brother).
-They each politely requested a library card, and when each was refused a card by the librarian, each walked to a shelf, grabbed a book, and sat down at a table.
+They each politely requested a library card, and when each was refused a card by the librarian, each walked to a shelf, selected a book, and sat down at a table.
 They sat at separate tables and did not speak to each other, as Tucker wanted to ensure they took no action that would justify a charge of disorderly conduct.
 The librarian, Katherine A. Scoggins, ran to the city hall to inform the city manager of what was happening, and he called the police.
 Tucker called the media, and over 300 spectators watched police escort the five men from the building.
 Photographers from both white and Black newspapers were also present to record the scene.

 The five young men were charged with disorderly conduct, even though all witness testimony was clear that they were well-mannered throughout.
 Tucker defended them in court, and the judge avoided issuing a ruling.
 Meanwhile, the judge in the George Wilson case decided that Wilson had not adequately proved that he lived in Alexandria, but that Wilson should apply again and the library would be required to issue him a library card.

 The white Alexandria Library board continued to resist integration, stalling with intense negotiations.
 The board quickly approved the construction of a "separate but equal" library for African Americans, which opened in April 1940.
 Most books in the new Robert H. Robinson Library were donated used books or castoffs from the main Alexandria library.
 Tucker refused an invitation to apply for a library card at this segregated branch, arguing that he should have equal access to the main library.